 Our social media accounts

-We use some social media sites like Facebook, Twitter and YouTube to communicate with people who live in and visit North Warwickshire.
+We use a range of social media sites like Facebook, Twitter and Instagram and YouTube to communicate with people who live in and visit North Warwickshire.
 We use Twitter and Facebook to tell you about jobs, news, events, emergency announcements, elections, consultations, special offers and much more.

 The photos we put on flickr are available for everyone to use.

 Our accounts are:

 - General Council account - North Warwickshire Borough Council

 - Coleshill Leisure Centre - https://twitter.com/ColeshillLC